aaamarque/cse15l-lab-reports/lab-report-2-week-4.md

 ![Screenshot 2](Screenshot%20(575).png)

 - There is a bug, which was that it couldn't handle open brackets.
-So when I tested a file with one missing brackets it was given the symtom of an infinite loop when testing with the test file.
+So when I tested a file with one missing brackets it was given the symptom of an infinite loop when testing with the test file.
 The reason why the test case would give an infinite loop it's because the variables for the braces and paranthesis were always looking for the other parenthesis or bracket when it wasn't there so it would crash.

 # Second Code Change